My Spidey Senses are tingling….

 - Drill filters other visuals

-As you can see, there are a number of super power updates this month, swinging us from building to building with a crazy amount of adrenaline – whooooooohoooooo!!!!
+As you can see, there are a number of superpower Power BI Desktop update this month, swinging us from building to building with a crazy amount of adrenaline – whooooooohoooooo!!!!

 Q&A for report creation